kayak/puppet-scala/README.md

     include 'scala'

-This installs scala and sbt
+This installs scala and sbt.

+You must include `$scala::params::version` in hiera to specify the version of Scala.
+Latest, present, installed, and similar do not work.